chbaranowski/Start-lazy-Bundles/README.md

 Format of the system property is a comma separated string.
 Only bundles with the Bundle-ActivationPolicy lazy and which are in defined in the comma separated list will be started by this util bundle.

-Example define the system property in a bnd run configuration:
+Example set system property in a bnd run configuration:

 		-runproperties: activate.lazy.bundles=" \
 			test.bundle.a, \